Immunisation and vaccination

 School age vaccines

-School age children are offered routine vaccines at school, but if they missed these for any reason or your child is home schooled, speak to your GP surgery to get a catch-up vaccine.
+Children and young people are offered routine vaccines at school, but if they missed these for any reason speak to your GP surgery to arrange a catch-up vaccine.
+You can also catch up with these vaccines as an adult if you missed out.
+Your GP surgery will be able to advise

 Routine vaccines include: